zeeshankhan1981/free-thinkers/docs/model_management.md

    - Best for: Balanced performance, general-purpose tasks
    - Use when: Need balanced performance between speed and quality
    - Avoid when: Need extremely fast responses or specialized tasks

+3. **Gemma 3**
+   - Best for: General conversation, text generation, and creative writing
+   - Use when: Need a model for everyday conversation and writing tasks
+   - Avoid when: Need highly technical or specialized output

+4. **Llama 3**
+   - Best for: Complex reasoning, latest performance, and specialized tasks
+   - Use when: Need a model for tasks that require advanced reasoning and understanding
+   - Avoid when: Need extremely fast responses or general-purpose tasks

+5. **Specialized Models**
+   - Best for: Specific tasks such as uncensored content generation, Italian language tasks, and conversational AI
+   - Use when: Need a model for a specific task or language
+   - Avoid when: Need general-purpose or balanced performance